-Although we would have loved to celebrate and foster that social connection in person, our social media feeds meant that LGBTQIA+ young people were able to celebrate each other and make friends, even from afar.
-Digital events also meant that regional and rural LGBTQIA+ youth could attend no matter their location, and that thousands of young people could access an LGBTQIA+ event and community for the very first time - even if they weren't "out", or supported by their families.
+Although we love celebrating queer identities and fostering social connection in person, our social media feeds meant that LGBTQIA+ young people are able to celebrate each other and make friends, even from afar.
+Digital events also meant that regional and rural LGBTQIA+ youth are able to attend our life-affirming events no matter their location, and that thousands of young people can access an LGBTQIA+ community for the very first time - even if they aren't "out", or supported by their families.